kamiljaved/mips-assembler/README.md

 ## Notes

-This is a support application to generate Binary code from MIPS-Assembly test-programs for the Pipelined MIPS Microprocessor (Verilog) that can be found at GitHub [Pipelined MIPS Microprocessor](https://github.com/kamiljaved98/mips-pipelined).
+This is a support application to generate Binary code from MIPS-Assembly test-programs for the Pipelined MIPS Microprocessor (Verilog) that can be found at [Pipelined MIPS Microprocessor](https://github.com/kamiljaved98/mips-pipelined).

 ---